 10. Applesauce

 Applesauce is commonly used as a substitute for butter baking.
-Therefore, it can be used to replace any other fat – like coconut oil – in baking.
+Because of this, it can be used to replace any other fat – like coconut oil – in baking.

 If the dough or batter does not look thin enough, add the additional ¼ measurement.